rust-lang-ru/rustycrate.ru/coc.md

 Private harassment is also unacceptable.
 No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the Rust moderation team immediately.
 Whether you’re a regular contributor or a newcomer, we care about making this community a safe place for you and we’ve got your back.

 Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.

+## Unacceptable Behavior (from Citizen Code of Conduct)

+The following behaviors are considered harassment and are unacceptable within our community:

+* Violence, threats of violence or violent language directed against another person.
+* Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
+* Posting or displaying sexually explicit or violent material.
+* Posting or threatening to post other people’s personally identifying information ("doxing").
+* Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
+* Inappropriate photography or recording.
+* Inappropriate physical contact.
+You should have someone’s consent before touching them.
+* Unwelcome sexual attention.
+This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+* Deliberate intimidation, stalking or following (online or in person).
+* Advocating for, or encouraging, any of the above behavior.
+* Sustained disruption of community events, including talks and presentations.